Tourism rentals force some longtime Mexico City residents out of housing

 GREEN: $1,400 a person with 10 other people?

 DE PUTRON: It was an online working space.
 So there was a lot of digital nomads living there.
-The price was really extortion.
+The price was really extortionate.

 GREEN: Especially when you consider that 1,400 is more than the monthly average salary for Mexicans living in the capital.
 Still, several housing analysts interviewed by NPR say restricting Airbnb won't bring down prices, at least not by itself.
 Even Taboada, head of Mexico City's Planning Institute, says Airbnb is just one factor in the crisis.
 The biggest factor, he says, is a lack of new housing.